 provided do not

 encroach over a subsurface drain system, public utility easement, or into

 from property lines:

-tool and storage sheds, playhouses and similar uses, provided the
+tool and not-business related storage, playhouses and similar uses.

 - Oil derricks.

 - Retaining walls that are not over 4 feet in height measured